 - The Family and Medical Leave Act provides for up to 12 weeks of unpaid leave if you have a serious health condition or are caring for a family member with a serious health condition.
 You must have worked for your employer for a year and your employer must have 50 or more employees.
 For more information, please visit the U.S. Department of Labor.

-If you have questions about your rights in the workplace or if you believe your employment protections have been violated, please contact the OAG’s Labor Bureau: 212-416-8700.
+- If you have questions about your rights in the workplace or if you believe your employment protections have been violated, including violations of workforce reduction mandates and essential business guidance, please contact the OAG’s Labor Bureau: 212-416-8700.

 Mental Health Resources Read More

 Mental Health Resources